-But every month brings a new subject:
+Every month brings a new subject:

-• January: frost and cobwebs in the field and down the nature trail
+• January: frost and cobwebs in the field and down the nature trail.

-• March: the change in light in this month is phenomenal, it’s what heralds spring for us, and so fabulous subject matter appears, lambs and the return of ‘George and George’ the Oyster Catchers
+• March: the change in light in this month is phenomenal, it’s what heralds spring for us, and so fabulous subject matter appears, like bouncing lambs and the return of George and George the Lochend oystercatchers.

-• June: The 21st is the summer solstice and we have taken pictures here without flash at midnight!
+• June: the 21st is the summer solstice and we have taken pictures here without flash at midnight.
 The yellow on the broom (whin) is vibrant at this time.

-• August: Our hostas are in full bloom at this time, hog lets are being born and, outwith pandemic shut down, the Edinburgh fringe festival is great to photograph
+• August: Our hostas are in full bloom at this time, hoglets are being born and, outwith pandemic shut down, the Edinburgh fringe festival is great to photograph.

 • October: this is my favourite light to photograph the buildings at Lochend.
 If you get a sunny day in October, it has the most fantastic warmth to it.

 MORE ACTIVITIES AT LOCHEND CHALETS

 Nick Nairn Cook School